Getting StartedBuild an Extension

 await client.setupComplete()

-Reserved Columns:haex-vault automatically adds CRDT sync columns (haex_timestamp, haex_column_hlcs, haex_deleted) to all tables.
-Do not create columns starting with 'haex_' as they will be overwritten.
+Reserved Columns:haex-vault automatically adds the CRDT sync columns haex_hlc and haex_column_hlcs to all tables.
+Do not create columns starting with 'haex_' - they are reserved by the CRDT layer.
+Deletes are tracked separately via haex_deleted_rows; there is no tombstone column.

 Queries & Mutations